GluuFederation/docs-de-prod/docs/source/operation/custom-oxtrust.md

 ## Custom oxTrust Logout Page Example

-This guide will show examples of how to customize HTML pages and CSS in oxTrust for Gluu Server DE.
+This guide will show examples of how to customize HTML pages and CSS in oxTrust for Gluu Server EE.
 For simplicity, we are going to use docker-compose.yml from the Singlehost example:

     services:
       oxtrust: